Ellen Bass

 A beloved teacher, Bass leads poetry writing workshops across the country.
 In her poetry writing and teaching, Bass’s style is direct; she says, “I work to speak in a voice that is meaningful communication.
 Poetry is the most intimate of all writing.
 When I write, first I am talking to myself.
 I’m grappling with something, trying to understand or discover something, trying to find a way to hold my experience within the human experience.
 And then I hope that I’m talking to the reader, meeting them across time and distance in a way that matters in their life.”
 A recent student, Pamela Davis, author of Lunette (which won the ABZ Prize for Poetry), praised Bass’s teaching: “The greatest strides I’ve made in my creative journey have been the direct result of studying with Ellen.
 She brings every aspect of craft to the table and has an astute understanding of what makes a poem work, with attention to word, line, tone, and shape.
 She listens with mind and heart, and responds with precision.
 Ellen takes the work seriously, but keeps the mood fun and light.
 If you’re just beginning, blocked, or an advanced poet seeking to stretch in new directions, I recommend you get to know Ellen Bass.”

-The New Yorker has published ten of Bass’s poems throughout the years, and two have been chosen for The New Yorker podcast.
+The New Yorker has published thirteen of Bass’s poems throughout the years, and three have been chosen for The New Yorker podcast.
 Her poems have frequently appeared in numerous other journals including The American Poetry Review, The New York Times Magazine, The Atlantic, The New Republic, The Kenyon Review, Ploughshares, and The Sun, as well as being widely anthologized.
 She has received Fellowships from the National Endowment for the Arts and the California Arts Council.
-She received the Elliston Book Award for Poetry from the University of Cincinnati, Nimrod/Hardman’s Pablo Neruda Prize, The Missouri Review’s Larry Levis Award, the Greensboro Poetry Prize, the New Letters Poetry Prize, the Chautauqua Poetry Prize, and three Pushcart Prizes.
+She received the Elliston Book Award for Poetry from the University of Cincinnati, Nimrod/Hardman’s Pablo Neruda Prize, The Missouri Review’s Larry Levis Award, the Greensboro Poetry Prize, the New Letters Poetry Prize, the Chautauqua Poetry Prize, and four Pushcart Prizes.
 In 2021, Bass was awarded a Guggenheim Fellowship in Poetry.

 Bass earned an MA in creative writing from Boston University, where she studied with Anne Sexton.
 She founded poetry workshops at Salinas Valley State Prison and the Santa Cruz, CA jails.
 She currently teaches in the low residency MFA writing program at Pacific University.
-She is a Chancellor of the Academy of American Poets.
+She is a Chancellor Emerita of the Academy of American Poets.

 Bass grew up in New Jersey and lives in Santa Cruz, California.